 Next, we used a pneumatic nail gun to put a brad at each stud marking on the ceiling to hold the plank up.
 We put the brads in the tongue of the planks so that you couldn’t see them when the ceiling was complete.

-On the first board, we used 3″ construction screws at each end to make sure that it was completely secure.
-The screw wouldn’t be seen once the upper cabinets were hung so it was not a big deal. .
+On the first board, we did use 3″ construction screws at each end to make sure that it was completely secure.
+The upper cabinets would hide the screws so no one will ever know they were there.

 We continued this process for the rest of the ceiling.
-In some areas, the 12 foot plank was not long enough so we ended up with seams, which were staggered and caulked so that they would blend in.
+In some areas, the 12 foot plank wasn’t long enough so we did end up with seams.
+To make it look intentional, we staggered them.
+Once the whole plank ceiling was done we caulked the seams so that they would blend in.

 In the middle of the kitchen ceiling there is a light box that we had to work around.
 We used a coping saw to cut the planks around the box.
 This will allow us to have access to install our new light fixture.